nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

   Use case ends.

-**Use case 6: Reset room clean status of all guests**
+**Use case 6: Mark room clean status to "no" of all guests**

 **MSS**

-1. User requests to reset all guests' room clean status to "no".
+1. User requests to mark all guests' room clean statuses to "no".
-2. System updates all guests' room clean status to "no".
+2. System updates all guests' room clean statuses to "no".

     Use case ends.